 Welcome to Pocatello, Idaho!
 We hope this relocation guide will give you a taste for the comfortable lifestyle and friendly atmosphere here.
-Take advantage of our free Pocatello relocation packet for information on the community and available real estate in the Southeast Idaho area.
 We look forward to working with you as you prepare to move to the wonderful Pocatello area!